Hounfor/The-Big-Deal-Add-On/README.md

 # The Big Deal Add-On
 The Big Deal add-on for BattleTech Extended 3025-3061 (aka BEX) is a campaign consisting of a chain of flashpoints similar to the original Heavy Metal DLC.
 The campaign is meant to be late game content and will require powerful 'Mechs, ace MechWarriors, rare and scarce gear and tactical flair from you: this is NOT vanilla flashpoints, it's significantly more difficult, but you can be sure – if you can handle it, then your suffering will pay off in full.
+To reiterate, I strongly recommend not to rush into the campaign, but to carefully prepare, and this means that you will definitely need the most trained pilots, DHS, various fancy mechs from ComStar hunting, advanced basic and Lostech weapons.
+It would be more reasonable to call the campaign pre-Clan content – this should give you an idea of the level of preparation of your unit for a full playthrough.
 Here's what awaits you:

 – Sequential campaign with a full story of 6 episodes: the very first one is taken from the vanilla Flashpoint DLC, the other 5 are completely new.
 Your enemies are for the most part well armed and prepared, so don't relax.